Student Life Resources

 Only students in good academic and disciplinary standing are eligible to participate in and serve on the board of student organizations and student groups, and participate in student leadership roles at the School.
 In addition, each student organization or leadership role may have its own set of policies pertaining to minimum academic requirements for participation in that organization or position.

 To be considered in good academic standing, students participating on the Executive Board of the Postbac Premed Student Council (PPSC) must maintain a cumulative grade-point averages of 3.25 or higher.
 Students participating in student leadership roles including as members of PPSC Auxiliary Groups, Orientation Leaders, Mentors, and other roles must maintain a cumulative grade-point average of 3.0 or higher.
-Students must maintain these GPA requirements including unofficial withdrawals (UW) or unauthorized incompletes), incur no failing grades, and make satisfactory academic progress.
-Students with multiple withdrawals, who are placed on academic or disciplinary probation, or required to withdraw for either academic or disciplinary reasons, are not considered to be in good standing.
+Students must maintain these GPA requirements including unofficial withdrawals (UW) or unauthorized incompletes,) incur no failing grades, and make satisfactory academic progress.
+Students with multiple withdrawals, who are placed on academic or disciplinary probation, or who are required to withdraw for either academic or disciplinary reasons, are not considered to be in good standing.

 The GS Student Life Office provides the opportunity for GS students to request subsidized tickets to events throughout the school year, sponsored by both recognized Student Groups and the Student Life office, in order support those with financial need.

 Applicants seeking a subsidized ticket may either be a current full-time or part-time GS student.
 All requests will be reviewed by GS Student Life staff members.

 Please note, you should only submit ONE ticket request (multiple requests will not be accepted, nor will requests be accepted if you have already purchased a full-priced ticket).
 Requests should be submitted on for events that have explicitly publicized subsidized ticket availability.